Joseph-Beth Booksellers

-Joseph-Beth Booksellers is an independent bookseller with two stores in the United States.
+Joseph-Beth Booksellers is an independent bookseller with three stores in the United States.
 It formerly operated a total of seven under the Joseph-Beth name and two under the Davis-Kidd Booksellers name.
 The name "Joseph-Beth" derives from the middle names of its two founders, Neil and Mary Beth Van Uum.
 They opened their first store in Lexington, Kentucky in November 1986.

 In 1989, they were recognized by the Greater Lexington Chamber of Commerce as the "1989 Small Business of the Year".